ucl-bug/jwave/docs/install/on_win.md

 Installation **with CUDA support** is mainly limited by the lack of `jaxlib` wheels for Windows (see [this issue](https://github.com/google/jax/issues/5795) for more information).

-Therefore, `jwave` on the GPU is only partially supported.
-This guide provides a potential way for installing `jwave` on Windows with GPU support using the Windows Subsystem for Linux.
+Therefore, `jwave` with GPU is only partially supported on Windows.
+This guide provides a way for installing `jwave` on Windows with GPU support using the Windows Subsystem for Linux.

+Alternatively, one can [build JAX from the sources](https://jax.readthedocs.io/en/latest/developer.html) or, if you already have a python environment setup, install [those unofficial wheels](https://github.com/cloudhan/jax-windows-builder).

-Any help from the community to improve the installation on Windows is more than welcome 😊.
+Any help from to improve the installation on Windows is more than welcome 😊.

 **Tested on**: